God tries to guide us with his leadings.

 It is a real benefit for each of us to have a ‘guide’ on hand, who always knows what will work or fail in our lives.
 That is a guide who also knows what might harm us, or even other people, in some way (physically, spiritually, emotionally, developmentally or even financially) if we do make a poor choice.

-If one direction planned in life – journey of faith, study, career, personal relationships, important projects, choosing a church to attend, helping others, buying essential assets etc. – is becoming difficult to follow and its alternative looks easier, then God may well be indicating that the alternative is a better choice.
+If one direction planned in life – relative to: our journey of faith, study, career, personal relationships, important life projects, helping others, buying essential assets etc. – is becoming difficult to follow and its alternative looks easier to ‘go with’, then God may well be indicating that the alternative IS a better choice.

-The tough part is that we must use a ‘good dose’ of self discipline and react to his guidance, when he offers it in this way.
+The tough part is that we must use a ‘good dose’ of will power and react to his guidance, when he offers it in this way.
 But, from experience, it does get more acceptable to us ‘in the long run’ to change direction when his hints mount up!

 5. LESSONS LEARNT THROUGH IGNORANCE

-If you can remember examples of ignoring those leadings, you will probably also recall the results.
+If you can remember examples of ignoring those leadings (e.g. little obstacles), you will probably also recall the results.
 These may not be good memories.
 I know I ‘blew it’ with a couple of major family asset purchases over the decades for example, despite leadings to act differently.
 On those occasions, this led to some level of financial difficulty which negatively affected quality of life for my family.
 It took a while, but I eventually learnt to ‘take stock’ of such leadings.

 Yes, sadly from my point of view, some of the best proof of God’s leadings being the ‘real deal’ actually comes from ignoring them!